 Each FAM facilitator takes an active role in individually empowering, guiding and advocating for their mentees.
 Community of Unity has built bridges, mentored and advocated for hundreds of young people in a variety of domains; from medical care, to grief counseling, housing support services, tutoring and academic support, legal advocacy, and advocacy within the foster care system.

-College and Career Vision Development
+Component 2: College and Career Vision Development

 Once trust has been established within the FAM groups, participants are introduced to the second component, which is equally essential to the success of the Design Your Future pilot program.

 It is within the College & Career Vision Development component that students expand their understanding of their future potential and receive intensive and holistic support around meeting the various criteria and expectations which stand between them and their ability to progress on the path to a rewarding and fulfilling career.

 We do this through exposure and access to Opportunities—including internships, college visits, workshops, professional mentorships and extracurricular activities—and then through the enduring support, modeled tenacity and extensive knowledge of our staff, who act as a beacon of light among the many unfamiliar realities of preparing for and transitioning to college and career with limited exposure and inadequate familial and neighborhood role modeling.

 Participants have access to individualized plans, college visits and tours, college readiness and preparatory support, one-on-one assistance with college applications and financial aid, scholarships, workshops and seminars, professional mentorships, extra-curricular activities, summer internships, and most importantly, a committed adult who cares deeply about them.
 Through the persistent support of our College & Career Vision Development staff, DYF participants are empowered to make the choices that lead to success in school and beyond.